roboflow/deploy-models-with-grpc-pytorch-asyncio/README.md

         )
 ```

-We defined our channel using `grpc.aio.insecure_channel` context manager, we create an instance of `InferenceServerStub` and we `await` the `.inference` method.
+We define our channel using `grpc.aio.insecure_channel` context manager, we create an instance of `InferenceServerStub` and we `await` the `.inference` method.
 The `.inference` method takes `InferenceRequest` instance containing our images in `bytes`.
 We receive back an `InferenceReply` instance and we print the predictions.

 To get the bytes from an image, we can use `Pillow` and `BytesIO`